End-to-End Probabilistic Framework for Learning with Hard Constraints: : A Unified Probabilistic Optimization Framework

 \subsection{DPPL for Various Constraint Types}

-In this subsection, we discuss how to compute the posterior mean and covariance in \cref{eqn:prob+proj_layer} arising from the DPPL for various constraint types (linear equality, nonlinear equality, and convex inequality), where either a closed-form expression exists or optimization methods are needed to approximate it.
-See \cref{table:jacobianupdate} in \Cref{sxn:post_comptn} for a summary.
+In this subsection, we discuss how to compute the DPPL for various constraint types (linear equality, nonlinear equality, and convex inequality) for both train and inference modes. \cref{table:jacobianupdate} shows these constraints types require different treatments: linear equality have closed-form projections, nonlinear equality can be solved with iterative methods, and convex inequality require optimization solvers.